shivamdixit/shivamdixit.github.io/_posts/2016-01-31-hackim-writeup.md

 <img src="{{ site.url }}/images/hackim-writeup-post/crypto1-3.png" alt="Crypto 1-3" width="750">

 Now we have the secret key -> *Its right there what you are looking for. * (which is ofcourse being repeated).
-(Don't forget the blank space after dot).
+Don't forget the blank space after dot, it is also part of the key.
 Now use this to decode the cipher text in mind_crypt.txt.
 Be careful with the key size, split the encrypted text in chunks of key size.
 Here is the first 42 bytes of data:

 <img src="{{ site.url }}/images/hackim-writeup-post/crypto1-4.png" alt="Crypto 1-4" width="550">